-- 18. Create a local dataset to access the imagery files on your local machine.
-If you want to load real-time data, skip to step 3. - a.
+- 1. Create a local dataset to access the imagery files on your local machine. - a.
 In the Main Menu Bar of the Main Display, select Tools -> Manage ADDE Datasets. - b.
 In the ADDE Data Manager, select File -> New Local Dataset.
-Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset MSG - Image Type MSG satellite data - Format MSG HRIT FD - Directory select the <local path>/Data/Satellite/MSG_data directory
+Enter the following parameters to set up a dataset with the AREA files provided with this tutorial: - Dataset -MSG - Image Type Cyclone Juliette - Format MSG HRIT FD - Directory select the <local path>/Data/Satellite/MSG\data directory

 - c.
 Click Add Dataset.
-Close the ADDE Data Manager by clicking Ok or selecting File -> Close. - 19.
+Close the ADDE Data Manager by clicking Ok or selecting File -> Close. - 2.
 To load the data in this local dataset, follow these steps. - a.
 Click on the button in the main toolbar to go to the Data Explorer. - b.
 From the Data Sources tab, select the Satellite -> Imagery chooser. - c.
 Select <LOCAL-DATA> for Server, select MSG for Dataset, click Connect. - d.
-Choose the MSG satellite data Image Type and select an absolute time of 10:00 UTC. - e.
+Choose the MSG satellite data Image Type and select an absolute time of 11:45 UTC. - e.
 Click Add Source to show the Field Selector. - f.
 In the Fields panel of the Field Selector, choose 0.6 um VIS Cloud and Surface Features -> Brightness.

 - g.
 In the Advanced tab, set the following values:

 - a.
 Coordinate Type: Latitude/Longitude

 - b.
 Location: Center

 - c.
-Lat: 16.3; 84.7
+Lat: 40; 9

 - d.
-Image Size: 752 x 616
+Image Size: 350 x 352

 - e.
 Line Mag: 1

 - f.
 Ele Mag: 1

 - h.
 Click Create Display.
-The 12:00 UTC 0.6 μm is displayed in the Main Display window.
-The image displays Cyclone Fani, which was the equivalent of a category 4 hurricane at the time of this image.
+The 11:45 UTC 0.6 μm is displayed in the Main Display window.
+The image displays Storm Juliette, which brought cold temperatures and snow to the Balearic Islands.